ICS Checklist – 5 Ways to Prep for DCAA Audit Summary

 One of the major historical audit challenges is the delay, sometimes many years, between timely submission under FAR 52.216-7 and the actual audit.
 DCAA is now required to audit adequate final indirect cost rate proposals within one year, but only time will tell if they can meet that lofty goal.

-To help eliminate the future audit risk, Capital Edge’s DCAA Audit Services has identified five ways to start preparing for the DCAA incurred cost audit, while preparing the current annual incurred cost submission.
+To help eliminate the future audit risk, Capital Edge’s DCAA Audit Services has identified five ways to start DCAA Audit Preparation for the incurred cost audit, while preparing the current annual incurred cost submission.

 Document, Document, Document!

 This point cannot be stressed enough and is the first step to prep for the DCAA audit.
 The backlog in incurred cost audits only further solidifies the likelihood that the people preparing the Incurred Cost Submission may not be available to support an audit or the data needed to support the audit is difficult to find.
 The likelihood of an ICS audit year occurring years after submission has historically been high.
 Be sure to document as much as possible in a way that someone unfamiliar with your organization will understand since you may be long gone by the time an auditor shows up.

 - While preparing the current ICS or in the course of performing your regular duties, you may receive information which impacts future incurred cost submissions.